-It’s a new world for Australia’s workforce as cannabis medications are being increasingly prescribed for a number of different indications, and replacing a lot of other drugs like benzodiazepines and opioids.
+It’s a new world for Australia’s workforce as cannabis medications are being increasingly prescribed by medical practitioners across Australia for a number of different indications, potential reducing or replacing a lot of other drugs like benzodiazepines and opioids.

 There are a lot of unknowns when it comes to drug testing, impairment and what that means while working or driving.
 The current system, unfortunately, puts a lot of uneducated patients at risk for heavy fines, losing their license, job or having to defend themselves in court for their medical use of cannabis products.

 The Therapeutic Goods Administration (TGA) and State Health Departments require physicians to consent their patients to not drive or perform safety sensitive tasks while they are taking medicines containing THC (delta-9 tetrahydrocannbidiol) – but what about CBD (Cannabidiol)?
 And is it safe to drive or work while taking THC or CBD medications?